-Natural-gas prices are still at a one-to-four difference between the US and Europe, but price increased in the US following cold weather and higher demand.
+Natural-gas prices are at a one-to-three difference between the US and Europe, as price increased in the US following cold weather and higher demand.
 Wheat prices have strongly decreased since the Russian invasion to reach their pre-COVID level while copper prices remain high.